 Entry fees may be paid by mail.
 Make your check payable to Cal Poly DanceSport Team and mail your payment to:

 Cal Poly DanceSport Team PO Box 15313 San Luis Obispo, CA 93406-5313

-Payment must be submitted online by January 31 or postmarked by January 31 to avoid a late fee.
-The following table summarizes the fees and deadlines:
+Payment must be submitted online or postmarked by February 14 to avoid a late fee.
+Pay by January The following table summarizes the fees and deadlines: